Cheto01/Regression-Modeling/README.md

 woven
 ==============================

-Woven Data science challenge
+Woven By Toyota Data science challenge

-Project Organization
+Project Organization.
+This repository was created using a cookie cutter template.
 ------------

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── external       <- Data from third party sources.
+    │   ├── external       <- Data from third party sources [EMPTY].
-    │   ├── interim        <- Intermediate data that has been transformed.
+    │   ├── interim        <- Intermediate data that has been transformed [EMPTY].
-    │   ├── processed      <- The final, canonical data sets for modeling.
+    │   ├── processed      <- The final data [EMPTY].
-    │   └── raw            <- The original, immutable data dump.
+    │   └── raw            <- The original, provided data.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+The exploratory data Analysis notebook is can be found here.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── references         <- Data dictionaries, provided explanatory materials.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    ├── reports            <- Generated analysis .
     │   └── figures        <- Generated graphics and figures to be used in reporting │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.